Student working in a garden with an elderly woman

 FAQs

-Students can complete the 30 credit-hour MSHRM full time in one year or take up to five years to complete it part time.
+Students can complete the 30 credit-hour MNPM full time in one year or take up to five years to complete it part time.
 The program is designed to accommodate the working professional’s schedule.
 The certificate can be completed in two semesters.

 The schedule below represents course sequencing and term each course is offered.
 If you want to complete the MNPM in 12 months, this will be the course schedule for you.